-OPINION AND ORDER ON PETITION FOR REVIEW

-Nekeith Goins and Shawnee Nowlin-Goins ("NG" and "SNG" respectively, or "Employees") worked as police officers with the Metropolitan Police Department ("Agency").
+OEA Matter Nos.: 1601-0083-19 1601-0084-19 Date of Issuance: May 4, 2021^{1} OPINION AND ORDER ON PETITION FOR REVIEW Nekeith Goins and Shawnee Nowlin-Goins ("NG" and "SNG" respectively, or "Employees") worked as police officers with the Metropolitan Police Department ("Agency").
 Employees, who were spouses during the relevant time, were legal residents of Maryland.
 In March of 2017, the D.C.
 Office of the State Superintendent of Education ("OSSE") received an anonymous tip that two of Employees' children were attending a District school, tuition-free, as Maryland residents.
 As a result, Agency issued NG and SNG a Proposed Notice of Termination on October 1, 2018.
 The notices alleged that Employees engaged in various acts of misconduct from 2010 through 2017.
-Specifically, Employees were charged with conviction of a crime whether or not a court record reflects a conviction (fraud) and prejudicial conduct (conspiracy).
-The charges detailed allegations that Employees committed fraud by unlawfully accepting educational services for their children, in violation of D.C.
+Specifically, Employees were charged with conviction of a crime 1 This Opinion and Order on Petition for Review has been reissued to reflect the correct case numbers. whether or not a court record reflects a conviction (fraud) and prejudicial conduct (conspiracy).2 The charges detailed allegations that Employees committed fraud by unlawfully accepting educational services for their children, in violation of D.C.
 Code § 22-3221(a).
 Agency also accused NG of purposefully falsifying student enrollment and verification forms which affirmed that his children were residents of the District, when they were not.
 The notices also alleged that Employees conspired with SNG's mother, Glendora Harris ("Harris"), and a family cousin, Deshawn Bell ("Bell"), to fraudulently register their children at D.C.
 Preparatory Public Charter School ("D.C.
 Preparatory").
 An Agency Adverse Action Panel ("Panel") held an administrative hearing to review the charges against the officers on May 1st and May 7th of 2019.
 The Panel concluded that Employees were guilty of fraud and prejudicial conduct.
 Consequently, it recommended that they be terminated.
 Employees filed appeals with the Metropolitan Police Chief, which were subsequently denied.
 The effective date of Employees' terminations was July 5, 2019.

-Employees then filed separate appeals with the Office of Employee Appeals ("OEA").2 In his appeal, NG contended that he was unfairly terminated because other officers were only suspended for committing the same offense.
+Employees then filed separate appeals with the Office of Employee Appeals ("OEA").3 In his appeal, NG contended that he was unfairly terminated because other officers were only suspended for committing the same offense.
 He also believed that Agency violated D.C.
-Code § 5-1031, commonly referred to as the ("90-day rule"), in issuing its notice of proposed removal.3 In her appeal, SNG argued that her termination was not taken for cause and that Agency issued

-1 Charge No. 1 against NG contained three specifications: fraud; making false statements; and false swearing under oath.
+Code § 5-1031, commonly referred to as the ("90-day rule"), in issuing its notice of proposed removal.4 In her appeal, SNG argued that her termination was not taken for cause and that Agency issued 2 Charge No. 1 against NG contained three specifications: fraud; making false statements; and false swearing under oath.
 The Panel concluded that he was not guilty of false swearing under oath.
 Charge No. 2 against NG contained one specification of prejudicial conduct (collusion).
 Charge No. 1 against SNG contained two specifications: fraud and false swearing under oath.
 The Panel held that SNG was not guilty of false swearing under oath.
-Charge No. 2 contained one specification of prejudicial conduct (collusion)..

-2 This matter was consolidated after the parties submitted their briefs to the OEA Administrative Judge because the issues addressed in both matters were nearly identical with the exception of the specifications of charges for each employee.

-3 Petition for Appeal (Nikeith Goins) (August 26, 2019).
+Charge No. 2 contained one specification of prejudicial conduct (collusion).
+3 This matter was consolidated after the parties submitted their briefs to the OEA Administrative Judge because the issues addressed in both matters were nearly identical with the exception of the specifications of charges for each employee.
+4 Petition for Appeal (Nikeith Goins) (August 26, 2019).